-To select a random sample from a population in excel, we can use Excel formulas.
-As there is no built-in function to select a random sample in excel, you can utilize the following functions to select a random sample in Excel.
+To select a random sample from a population in Excel, we can use Excel formulas.
+As there is no built-in function to select a random sample in Excel, you can utilize the following functions to select a random sample in Excel.

-2.1 Using RANDBETWEEN and INDEX Functions
+2.1 Combining RANDBETWEEN and INDEX Functions

 - First, select the cell where you want to apply the RANDBETWEEN.
 Write the following formula in the formula box.

 - Press Enter to apply the function.
 It’ll give a random sample from the dataset.